ibm-cloud-docs/log-analysis/monitor_cfapp_logs.md

 {:download: .download}
 {:important: .important}
 {:note: .note}
+{:external: target="_blank" .external}

-# Managing logs from CF resources
+# Collecting and analyzing logs from CF resources
 {: #monitor_cfapp_logs}

 In {{site.data.keyword.cloud}} public, you can monitor logs from Cloud Foundry (CF) resources that run in the {{site.data.keyword.cloud_notm}} or outside the {{site.data.keyword.cloud_notm}} by using the {{site.data.keyword.la_full_notm}} service.
 You can view, filter, search, and analyze these logs through the web UI for a number of days that is determined by the plan of your logging instance.
 You can also configure archiving, and have access to those logs through the archived files.